MarkHedleyJones/markhedleyjones.github.io/README.md

 * Change thumb for Gamebike
 * Make text justified by default (use tags when wanting centered)
 * Standardise image path in posts

+# Building

+From inside the Docker image (using docker-bbq modified to use /docs instead of /workspace) run

+    bundle install

+This installs the required gems

+    bundle exec jekyll serve